isomerpages/seab-corp/news/announcements/_posts/2024-06-13-post-2023 Year End GCE Level Results Release Exercises For School Candidates.md

 one (1) month from the date of the release of the results, to the address that you had provided to SEAB.</p>
 <p></p>
-<p>You can also view your examination results online via SEAB's Candidates
+<p>You can also view your examination results online via <a href="https://myexams.seab.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">SEAB's Candidates Portal</a> during
-Portal during the specified period.</p>
+the specified period.</p>
 <p></p>
 <p><strong>For Singpass Holders</strong>
 </p>